AlgoTradingHub/theplatform-book/source/platform/install.md

 # Installation

 Will be available soon.
-For now please refer to a [contacts](/contacts.md) page for requesting a binary.
+For now, please refer to a [contacts](/contacts.md) page for requesting a binary.